 - 1 tablespoon whole black peppercorns

-To a large stock pot or dutch oven, add vegetable scraps and chopped vegetables, bay leaf, fresh thyme, and peppercorns.
-Add enough water to cover.
+- To a large stock pot or dutch oven, add the vegetables, herbs, and peppercorns.
+Add the water.

-Cover and simmer over medium-low heat for an hour.
-Strain and transfer broth to quart-sized containers.
-The broth can be refrigerated for 3-4 days or frozen for 4-6 months.
+- Cover and simmer over medium-low heat for 1-2 hours.
+Strain and transfer the stock to an airtight container(s).
+Refrigerate for 1 week or freeze for 2-3 months.

 - Avoid using starchy vegetables, such as potatoes.
 They create a cloudy, somewhat gummy stock.
 Softer veggies like green beans or zucchini should also be avoided since they turn bitter when cooked for a long time.

 - When making other recipes, save veggie scraps such as carrot peels, onion skins, or fennel fronds.
 Freeze to use in veggie stock.